 ---|

-The SHARK Race-R Pro is an exceptional piece of gear constructed from carbon/aramid fibers.
+The SHARK Race-R Pro, replacing the now discontinued Shark RSR 2, is an exceptional piece of gear constructed from carbon/aramid fibers.
 Originally designed for Shark’s top-level racers in MotoGP, WSBK, and Moto2, it’s perfectly suited for fully-faired, head-down sport bike riders who demand the utmost performance.
 Perhaps you’ve already caught a glimpse of the Shark Race-R Pro GP on the racetrack, as it’s a favorite among major series riders, including Scott Reading, Johann Zarco, and Miguel Olivera in MotoGP.

-Weighing in at just 1.5 kgs in size small, the Race-R Pro prides itself in a featherlight construction, and its bamboo fiber interior helps prevent sweat retention and odor when you’re sweating, ensuring maximum comfort during long rides.
-The ventilation system is also impressive, with 4 front vents that are easy to use even when wearing motorcycle gloves.
+Weighing in at just 1,350 g (+100/120 g for the spoiler) in Size Small, the Pro GP prides itself in a featherlight construction, and its bamboo fiber interior helps prevent sweat retention and odor when you’re sweating, ensuring maximum comfort during long rides.
+The ventilation system is equally impressive, with 4 front vents that are easy to use even with my motorcycle gloves on.

 In addition, the helmet has a “whisper strip” that reduces external noise and an anti-fog coating on the visor to prevent fogging.
 The visor has a quick-release mechanism, which lets you change it easily.